- Academic Student Employees

 We understand that students might experience financial or other challenges while a student at the UW.
 We encourage students to reach out to their program staff or faculty for support when needed, without delay.
 The sooner we know of issues students are experiencing, the sooner we can assist in addressing the situation.

 DGH Student Hardship Fund: The Department of Global Health has set up a fund to assist students experiencing financial hardship.
-This fund will help support minor expenses related to student’s course of study, including test fees, printing costs, office supplies, books, and periodical subscriptions or licenses.
-The fund is limited with typical awards less than $100 and a maximum of $200.
+This fund supports minor expenses related to student’s course of study, including test fees, printing costs, office supplies, books, and periodical subscriptions or licenses.
+Awards are limited to a maximum of $200.
+Students are eligible for up to one hardship award per academic year.
 Students will typically receive this support via reimbursement.
 Please submit requests to the DGH Student Hardship Fund. **Students who have a need greater than $200 should reach out to their Academic Program Manager as soon as possible and discuss available resources.**

 UW Emergency Aid: https://www.washington.edu/emergencyaid/